githubharald/CTCWordBeamSearch/README.md

     * TensorFlow test program: Python script which uses the custom operation and the test data to verify that everything works
     * Test program: executable which reads test data and decodes it.
 Not needed for TensorFlow, however, developing and debugging is much easier this way
 * Python implementation: the prototype implementation of the algorithm.
 This is the best place to try new things or play around with the algorithm without having to think about the C++ compiler or TensorFlow
-* Paper: gives a detailed explanation of the algorithm and evaluates it using the Bentham HTR dataset
+* Paper: gives a detailed explanation of how the algorithm works and evaluates it using the IAM and Bentham HTR datasets

 ## Usage